Blackbirding: The Kanaka trade in the 1870s

 By the 1870s, South Sea Islanders were being put to work not only in cane-fields along the Queensland coast but were also widely used as shepherds upon the large sheep stations in the interior and as pearl divers in the Torres Strait.
 They were taken as far west as Hughenden, Normanton and Blackall.
-A number of Islanders died, one by scurvy on the long journey from Rockhampton to Bowen Downs Station.
-Captain Sadleir, the Police Magistrate of Tambo, stated that a prosecution would proceed "if the whipping was severe" and that "Sometimes a small amount of correction is necessary" When four Kanakas murdered Mr Gibbie and Mr Bell, two of them were tracked and captured by Native Police.
-When the owners of the properties they were labouring on went bankrupt, the Islanders would often either be abandoned or sold as part of the estate to a new owner.
+In 1876, several Islanders died, one by scurvy, on the 800 km journey they were required to make from Rockhampton to Bowen Downs Station.
+No police report was made and the overseer in charge was only fined £10.
+Whipping of the Islander labourers was found to be occurring across a number of districts including at the Ravensbourne sheep station, and at the coastal sugar plantations of Nerada and Magnolia owned by Hugh Monckton and Colonel William Feilding respectively.
+Fatal conflict with the landholders was at times evident, for instance a group of South Sea Islanders murdered Mr Gibbie and Mr Bell, owners of Conway station.
+One, possibly two of the labourers were shot by Gibbie, while the others were captured by Native Police, one dying while in their custody.
+When the owners of the properties went bankrupt, the Islanders would often either be abandoned or sold as part of the estate to a new owner.
 In the Torres Strait, Kanakas were left at isolated pearl fisheries such as the Warrior Reefs for years with little hope of being returned home.
 In this region, three ships used to procure pearl-shells and beche-de-mer, including Challenge were owned by James Merriman who held the position of Mayor of Sydney.

 Poor conditions at the sugar plantations led to regular outbreaks of disease and death.
 The Maryborough plantations and the labour vessels operating out of that port became notorious for high mortality rates of Kanakas.
 During the measles epidemic of 1875, ships such as Jason arrived with Islanders either dead or infected with the disease.
 There were 30 deaths recorded of measles, followed by dysentery.
 From 1875 to 1880, at least 443 Kanakas died in the Maryborough region from gastrointestinal and pulmonary disease at a rate 10 times above average.
 The Yengarie, Yarra Yarra and Irrawarra plantations belonging to Robert Cran were particularly bad.
 An investigation revealed that the Islanders were overworked, underfed, not provided with medical assistance and that the water supply was a stagnant drainage pond.
 At the port of Mackay, the labour schooner Isabella arrived with half the Kanakas recruited dying on the voyage from dysentery, while Captain John Mackay (after whom the city of Mackay is named), arrived at Rockhampton in Flora with a cargo of Kanakas, of which a considerable number were in a dead or dying condition.